What Will My Baby Look Like? 7 Factors That Influence Appearance - Baby Chick

 One of the most common questions expectant parents have is what their baby will look like.
 From the moment pregnancy begins, many people imagine which features their little one might inherit and who they may resemble.
 While some babies strongly resemble one parent, others arrive with features no one expected.

-Although no one can predict exactly how a baby will look, several factors can influence their appearance.
-Below, we explore some of the most common influences, from genetics to lifestyle choices during pregnancy.
+Although no one can predict exactly how a baby will look, several factors can influence a baby’s appearance and development before birth.
+Below, we explore some of the most common influences, from genetics and family history to certain lifestyle factors during pregnancy.

-While genetics play a major role, a combination of inherited traits and pregnancy-related factors can influence how a baby looks at birth.
+While genetics play a major role, a combination of inherited traits and pregnancy-related factors can influence a baby’s appearance at birth.

 1. DNA

 Everyone knows that DNA determines your baby’s appearance.
 But DNA is a complex subject.
-Everything from hair color, eye color, and sex to height and weight can be dictated by your DNA and/or your partner’s DNA.9 In most cases, dominant genes win the DNA fight, but now and then, a recessive gene will come out of nowhere and surprise everyone!1
+Everything from hair color, eye color, and sex to height and weight can be dictated by your DNA and/or your partner’s DNA.9 In most cases, dominant genes are more likely to influence visible traits.
+However, recessive genes can sometimes appear unexpectedly, which helps explain why babies occasionally resemble grandparents or other relatives more than their parents.1

 2. Alcohol